phislipe/nlw-setup/README.md

 The project was to build a daily <a href="https://www.figma.com/community/file/1195050984449538256">habit tracker</a> assistant.

-- Made some changes of my own and added some hover animations and a button to display a complete mockup of the application.
+- Made changes of my own and added some hover animations and a button to display a complete mockup of the application.

 <br>